-5. A person who holds, or is applying for, a licence to provide a child care service under the Child Care Services Act 2007 .
+5. licen rson who holds, or is applying for, a ce to provide a child care service r the Child Care Services Act 2007 .
 Sections 18, 20 and 22 and Division 4 6A.
-A person who holds, or is applying for - (a) a provider approval or, if that person is not an individual, each person who is, or will be, a person with management or control of an education and care service operated by the person, or to be operated by the applicant; or Sections 18, 20 and 22 and Division 4 under the Education and Care Services National Law (Western Australia).
+A per (a) rson who holds, or is applying for - a provider approval or, if that person is not an individual, each person who is, or will be, a person with management or control of an education and care service operated by the person, or to be operated by the applicant; or Sections 18, 20 and 22 and Division 4 (b) a supervisor certificate, under the Education and Care Services National Law (Western Australia).